BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 ### Explanation of Adaptive Music

-Adaptive music, also known as dynamic or interactive music, refers to soundtracks that change in real-time in response to player actions or in game events.
-Unlike traditional static music, which remains constant regardless of what's going on, adaptive music evolves to reflect the game's current state, enhancing immersion and emotional engagement.
-This approach allows the music to change in intensity, instrumentation and even composition based on gameplay elements, enhancing the emotional experience and immersion of the user.
+Adaptive music, also called dynamic or interactive music, evolves in real-time based on player actions or game events.
+Unlike static soundtracks, it adapts to the game’s current state, deepening immersion and emotional impact.

 ### Types of Adaptive Music in Games